 Walk through fields of gold. | Photo by Gregory Lane

-Tokyo Mega Illumination at Oi Racecourse is one of the largest light-ups in Tokyo.
-Unlike the other places on this list, it is a destination in itself.
-As such, the organizers have pulled out all the stops.
 In total, there are more than 15 different illumination installations spread over an enormous area — plus, horses!
-The ample breathing space is welcome as some of the other places on this list can get crowded.
+The ample breathing space is welcome, as some of the other places here can get crowded.
 Get your tickets in advance.

 Suggested Activity